sbt/sbt-start-script/README.md

-This plugin allows you to generate a script `target/start` for a project which will run that project with the proper classpath.
+This plugin allows you to generate a script `target/start` for a project.
+The script will run the project "in-place" (without having to build a package first).

-For now, the best way to use this plugin is to add it globally by dropping `StartScriptPlugin.scala` into `~/.sbt/plugins` then use `add-start-script-tasks` followed by `start-script`

-It will be easier to use "normally" once it's published somewhere.
+The `target/start` script is similar to `sbt run` but it doesn't rely on SBT. `sbt run` is not recommended for production use because it keeps SBT itself in-memory. `target/start` is intended to run an app in production.

+The plugin adds a task `start-script` which generates `target/start`.
+It also adds a `stage` task, aliased to the `start-script` task.
+`stage` by convention performs any tasks needed to prepare an app to be run in-place.
+Other plugins that use a different approach to prepare an app to run could define `stage` as well, while `start-script` is specific to this plugin.

 ## Details